Parameter estimation and uncertainty quantification using information geometry: Discussion

-While we have considered ODE models, there is appetite in the literature for parameter estimation, uncertainty quantification and identifiability analysis for more complicated models; including partial differential equations, stochastic differential equations (SDEs) and delay differential equations \cite{Bishwal2008,Mehrkanoon2014,Simpson2020}.
+While we have considered ODE models, there is appetite in the literature for parameter estimation, uncertainty quantification and identifiability analysis for more complicated models; including partial differential equations, stochastic differential equations (SDEs), delay differential equations \cite{Bishwal2008,Mehrkanoon2014,Simpson2020}.
+This appetite extends to non-differential-equation-based models, including agent-based models \cite{Lambert2018} and network models \cite{Hazelton2010}.
 A natural extension of this work is to present examples demonstrating how the information geometry techniques can be applied to these more complicated models.
-This will introduce new challenges, though it may be possible to leverage existing techniques; for example, linear noise approximation may be used to obtain a representation of the Fisher information matrix for SDEs \cite{Komorowsk2011}.
+This will introduce new challenges, though it may be possible to leverage existing techniques; for example, linear noise approximation may be used to obtain a representation of the Fisher information matrix for SDEs \cite{Komorowski2011}.
 Further, we fix $\sigma$ across observation times, model parameters and populations.
 However, the techniques presented in this work can be generalised to handle data with non-constant variance \cite{Browning2021b}; the expression for the Fisher information matrix given in Equation (\ref{eq:FIM}) can be extended to account for a parameter-dependent covariance matrix \cite{Malago2015}.
 Investigation of examples paralleling those in Section \ref{sec:Results}, but with non-constant standard deviation, may prove insightful.

 Here, the Fisher information defines a Riemann metric on the statistical manifold.
 For some inference problems it is not practical to obtain the Fisher information.
-Where the Fisher information is not available, the sample-based \textit{observed information}---computed as negative the Hessian of the log-likelihood function---may be available \cite{Efron1978}.
+Where the Fisher information is not available, the sample-based \textit{observed information}---computed as negative the Hessian of the log-likelihood function, or via Monte Carlo methods---may be available \cite{Efron1978,Poyiadjis2011}.
 The observed information has been demonstrated to equip a manifold with an \textit{observed geometric structure} akin to the \textit{expected geometric structure} associated with the Fisher information \cite{BarndorffNielsen1986}.
 Further work could identify the viability of the techniques presented here in situations where only the observed information is available, particularly for local approximation about the MLE.